BenjaminWills/programming-notes/CDP_training/cdp.md

 2. Policies - `policies` allow elements of `access` to objects
 3. Tools and technologies - these are the objects that `policies` allow `access` to

 The main aim is to control access to data, which in turn enhances `compliance` and `data security`.
+It essentially watches over the `data life cycle`.